udienz/gcp-compute-instance-tf-module/README.md

 4. Add the `google` and `google-beta` providers to the `required_providers` block (introduced in Terraform v0.13).

-4. Add the `google` and `google-beta` <a target="_blank" href="https://registry.terraform.io/providers/hashicorp/google/latest/docs">providers</a> to your environment configuration near the top of the file.
-As of Terraform v0.13, the version number should be defined in `required_providers` and not in the `provider` block.
-Use `gcloud` or a service account for adding your credentials to your local environment.
+5. In order to make requests against the GCP API, you need to authenticate to prove that it's you making the request.
+The preferred method of provisioning resources with Terraform is to use a GCP service account, a "robot account" that can be granted a limited set of IAM permissions.
+Use the [Terraform provider instructions](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/getting_started#adding-credentials) for creating a service account using the Google Cloud Console or `gcloud` CLI tool.

+    > You can use the `GOOGLE_APPLICATION_CREDENTIALS` environment variable, however if you're working with multiple GCP projects you may find it easier to work use a key file in each of your repositories.
+In our examples, we use the `keys/gcp-service-account.json` file however you can name it whatever you would like (ex. my-project-name-a1b2c3d4.json).

     > It is important that you do not commit the service account `.json` file to your Git repository since this compromises your credentials.
+You should add the `/keys` directory to your `.gitignore` file.
+See the `.gitignore.example` file in this module for example configuration.

-5. Create a <a target="_blank" href="https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/compute_network">VPC network</a> and <a target="_blank" href="https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/compute_subnetwork">subnetwork</a>.
+6. Create a <a target="_blank" href="https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/compute_network">VPC network</a> and <a target="_blank" href="https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/compute_subnetwork">subnetwork</a>.
 It is likely that the <a target="_blank" href="https://registry.terraform.io/providers/hashicorp/google/latest/docs/data-sources/compute_network">VPC already exists</a> and you can use an <a target="_blank" href="https://registry.terraform.io/providers/hashicorp/google/latest/docs/data-sources/compute_subnetwork">existing subnet</a> using the data source instead of declaring a new resource in your Terraform configuration.

-6. Get the <a target="_blank" href="https://registry.terraform.io/providers/hashicorp/google/latest/docs/data-sources/dns_managed_zone">existing GCP Cloud DNS zone</a>.
+7. Get the <a target="_blank" href="https://registry.terraform.io/providers/hashicorp/google/latest/docs/data-sources/dns_managed_zone">existing GCP Cloud DNS zone</a>.

-7. Determine the instance name that uses alphanumeric characters and hyphens.
+8. Determine the instance name that uses alphanumeric characters and hyphens.
 (Example `app1`)

 ### Example Usage